-ing apparent.
-Even more seriously we will be cheating our children and grand-children of the rich heritage that we ourselves have been enjoying.
-To a great extent we are all still living "on Grand-father's money," because the high standard of living that we have is the direct result of the unprecedented wave of inventiveness of the last 80 years.
-If we are not to squander this inheritance we must act forcefully to shore up our patent and trademark system which has served us so well in the past as an in-centive to American inventiveness.
+We should remember the words of Abraham Lincoln--a patent holder-who said that "the patent system adds the fuel of interest to the fires of genius."
+If we stand idly by and permit that fuel to run out we will suffer serious economic consequences that are even now becoming apparent.
+Even more seriously we will be cheating our children and grandchildren of the rich heritage that we ourselves have been enjoying.
+To a great extent we are all still living "on Grandfather's money," because the high standard of living that we have is the direct result of the unprecedented wave of inventivenss of the last 80 years.
+If we are not to squander this inheritance we must act forcefully to shore up our patent and trademark system which has served us so well in the past as an increative to American inventiveness.

-I ask unanimous consent that the text of the Independent Patent and Trademark Act be printed in the RECORD.
+I ask unanimous consent to place the text of the Independent Patent and Trademark Act into the REcord at the conclusion of my remarks.